biakp/frogger/README.md

 ## How to play:
-Open index.html in your favorite browser
-Or you can open this online version:https://biakp.github.io/frogger/
+Open index.html in your favorite browser or you can access this online version:https://biakp.github.io/frogger/
 - Use your keyboard arrows to make pikachu walk on the board.
 - Your goal is to reach water!